-- 1. Current fiscal year Income Statement and Profit/Loss Statement - 2.
-Last two (2) years of IRS Form 990, 990EZ, or 990N and any schedules filed - 3.
-Board approved organization budget (Local Education Agency (LEA) are exempt) - 4.
+- 1. Current fiscal year Income Statement and Profit Loss Statement - 2.
+Most recent RS Form 990, 990EZ, or 990N and any schedules filed

+- 3. Board approved organization budget (Local Education Agency (LEA) are exempt) - 4.
 Organizations with revenues over \$250,000 must submit a copy of an audit conducted by an independent CPA within the last two fiscal years.